 Students choose two of the following optional modules.

-- Information Visualisation and Visual Analytics: explores how to utilise visual representations to make information accessible for exploration and analysis.
+- Information Visualisation: explores how to utilise visual representations to make information accessible for exploration and analysis.

 - Masters Programming Projects: reinforces key programming skills gained during the first programming module of the programme and offers increasing depth and scope for creativity.